Yash-Tibadiya/Memories/README.md

 # Memories

+- I created fully responsive FullStack or MERN Stack Social Media application using MongoDB, ExpressJs, Reactjs, NodeJs, and tailwind css for styling our UI

 Hello, every one! 👋

 I wanted to share something exciting with you.
 I've recently launched a new website where you can share your photos 📷 and create beautiful memories with friends 👬👭👫 and family 👪.
 It's a great way to stay connected🤝 and relive special moments☘ together.
 I'd love 🖤 for you to join our growing community and be a part of it! 😊😅